arcolife/django-scholarec/README.md

 Refer to README.md at https://github.com/arcolife/scholarec/ for instructions on how to install scholarec for use in this django project.

+* In order to continue, you need to have:

+    1. Django>=1.6 installed.
+    2. ElasticSearch 0.90.11 installed (official repository)

 Then, go to 'scholarec_web/', and run:

 ```